Offices for Infrastructure and Logistics (European Commission)

-The Office of Infrastructure and Logistics is a Directorate-General of the European Commission.
-The Office for Infrastructure and Logistics, Brussels (OIB) and the Office of Infrastructure and Logistics, Luxembourg (OIL) were created according to a Commission decision of November 6, 2002.
+The Office for Infrastructure and Logistics in Brussels (OIB) and the Office for Infrastructure and Logistics in Luxembourg (OIL) are two services of the European Commission, created by a Commission decision dating to 6 November 2002.

 Office for Infrastructure and logistics – Brussels (OIB)

 The mission of OIB is to ensure the implementation of all actions connected with the accommodation of personnel, the management of social infrastructure and the logistics of the institution.

 Office for Infrastructure and Logistics - Luxembourg (OIL)

 OIL is responsible for the following services for all Commission departments in Luxembourg: